-I was 14 in this photo and there were a lot of things going on in my young life, most notably my mother was battling cancer, my brother was in charge of driving her to and from Chemotherapy and I was an 8th grader trying to look normal and play it cool and fit in (it was hard with that hair!).
+I was 14 in this photo and there were a lot of things going on in my young life, most notably my mother was battling cancer, my brother was in charge of driving her to and from Chemotherapy and I was an 8th grader trying to look normal, play it cool and fit in (it wasn’t easy with that hair!).

 In her book she writes, “Shame is something we all experience.
 And while it feels as if shame hides in our darkest corners, it actually tends to lurk in all of the familiar places, including appearance and body image, family, parenting, money and work, health, addiction, sex, aging and religion.”

-That’s a pretty big list and you might be thinking, “Yeah, so how does it affect me looking for a job?”
+That’s a pretty big list and you might be thinking, “Yeah, so how does it affect me and how I’m looking for a job?”

-Most of the things you are told to do while looking for a job are actually stealing your identity and control and are leaving you with more questions than answers.
-I believe that for the over 40 and unemployed population out there who have been working, providing, saving and thriving, not being able to find a job is a source of “shame.”
-If your Over 40 and Unemployed it’s time to Break Tradition!
+The things you being told to do while looking for a job are stealing your identity and control.
+They’re leaving you with more questions than answers.
+I believe that for people who are used to working, providing, saving and thriving, not being able to find a job is a source of “shame.”

 I see it every day.
-Very well presented candidates with amazing experience sit in my chair with hollow eyes, slumped shoulders and a palatable despair about the prospect of looking for a job.
-They look to me like they are embarrassed and ashamed that they used to get calls from head-hunters for new jobs and now they can’t even get someone to call them back.
+Well presented candidates with amazing experience sit in my chair with hollow eyes, slumped shoulders and a palatable despair about the prospect of looking for a job.
+They look at me like they are embarrassed and ashamed because they used to get calls from head-hunters for new jobs and now they can’t even get a call back.

-You need to be confident.
-You need to be excited.
-You need some good advice if you want to go out, pound the pavement and stop looking for a job but get hired for one!
+You need some good advice if you want to go out, pound the pavement.
+My advice is STOP looking for a job and make your goal to get hired for one!

-Secondly, please stop spending time learning everything there is about potential employers, hiring managers and companies, that is looking for a job NOT preparing to get hired for one.
+Secondly, please stop spending time learning everything there is about potential employers, hiring managers and companies.
+That’s what you do when you are looking for a job and NOT preparing to get hired for one.
 I want you to invest that time in YOU.
 Find out who you are on a really deep level.
 Exactly what you love and want to do.
 What type or role you are looking for.
 How you want to be managed.
-What you are selling (specific experience, potential or combination of both) and why you are going to work.
-Like Seinfeld says “If every instinct you have is wrong then the opposite would have to be right.
+What you are selling (specific experience, potential or combination of both) and why you’re going to work.

-I have noticed many over 40 candidates when asked “tell me what is the most important thing to you when looking for a new job?”
-They say it’s their career opportunity.
+When I asked job seekers to “tell me what is the most important thing to you when looking for a new job?”
+Many say it’s the career opportunity.
 When challenged on this it usually ends up that what they define as career is really a great company that allows them to be home for dinner every night and that shares their values.
-These things define the company you are looking for, not career!
+These things define the company you are looking for, not the career they offer!
 Career is working 60 hours each week, weekends, going in early and coming home late.
 Most of you have been there and done that and telling a hiring manager you’re willing or wanting to do it again doesn’t make sense for you or them.

 Finally, once you have complete clarity on what you can offer an employer and what you require in return from an employer I want you to tell them exactly what those things are in every interview you go to.
 Stop trying to tell them what you think they want to hear and START telling them what YOU WANT them to hear.

-A few things will happen when you do this while you are looking for a job:
+A few super positive things will happen when you do this while you are looking for a job: